aLoi3/comp140-gam160-game/README.md

 * Think of a different control for buttons - maybe sensitive things (like touchpad?).
 * The stickers could also be attached to a chair's handles.

+# A new and fresh game idea

+## An orb-like controller with LEDs

+A sphere type of controller with a lot of LEDs all around it.
+An LED light up when you face it (the front one).
+The idea is to make a line that is represented on the screen.
+The ball on the screen rotates accordingly to the physical ball.
+The orb itself can be printed with a 3D printer with a lot of holes to stick LEDs in there.
+The lines on the screen will be generated randomly.
+To make it feel like the player is doing everything right, a new line will be drawn on top of the generated one to represent how accurate the player is doing.

+Will need a bunch of LEDs as well as understand how to connect all of them into the Arduino's broadboard.
+In addition, will need a "thing" to represent position/rotation of the orb, so that it will be readable on the screen.
+Also, understand how to make it to light up only the front LED and not a random one (find a fron position/rotation).